hanabi/hanabi.github.io/README.md

 * After the unrelated card is played, since the person who lied was in *Bluff Position*, no further cards should be promised.
 * If an unrelated card was played and the person who lied was not in *Bluff Position*, it implies a *Higher Rank Layered Finesse*.

-### The Lower Rank Finesse & The Lower Rank Bluff
+### The Lower Rank Prompt & The Lower Rank Finesse & The Lower Rank Bluff

 * When you have two playable cards in your hand, you are usually supposed to play the lower rank one.
 If you play the higher one, it could imply a *Higher Rank Finesse*.
 * However, playing 5's is good in that it immediately grants the team an extra clue.
-Furthermore, since 5's are unique, playing the 5 first may give the team flexibility to use someone else's 4 with a *Distribution Clue* later on.
+Furthermore, since 5's are unique, playing the 5 first may give the team flexibility to use the other copy in someone else's hand with a *Distribution Clue* later on.
-* Thus, since by default it is better to play a 5 instead of a 4, playing a 4 instead of a 5 promises the matching 5 in someone else's hand, similar to a *Higher Rank Finesse*.
+* Thus, since by default it is better to play a 5 instead of a 4/3/2/1, playing the other card promises the next card of that suit, similar to a *Higher Rank Finesse*.
 * Alternatively, it can also be a *Lower Rank Bluff* if you just want the next person to play their *Finesse Position* card.

-### The Right-to-Left Finesse & The Right-to-Left Bluff
+### The Right-to-Left Prompt & The Right-to-Left Finesse & The Right-to-Left Bluff

 * When you have two playable cards in your hand of the same rank, you are usually supposed to play the left-most one.
 * If you instead play the right-most one, it signals that something special is going on, and it promises the next card in that suit as a *Right-to-Left Finesse*.
 * Alternatively, it can also be a *Right-to-Left Bluff* if you just want the next person to play their *Finesse Position* card.
 * Note that *Right-to-Left Finesses* are contextual and do not always apply.
 For example, they do not apply when someone plays their right-most card that was originally clued as a *Save Clue*, since that card was explicitly saved and that the other cards in the hand of the same rank could potentially be duplicates.

+### Ejection

+* *Ejection* refers to a move like a *Finesse*, but instead of playing your *Finesse Position* card, you instead play your *Second Finesse Position* card.
+(For example, if your hand is completely unclued, your *Second Finesse Position* is slot 2.)
+* Certain types of "wasted" clues signal an *Ejection*.

+#### Dupe Ejection

+* If someone clues a card as a "one for one", and that card is already clued in someone else's hand, this is usually a *Distribution Clue*, which is sometimes done in the *End Game*.
+* However, if this type of move is done before the *End Game*, it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Known Trash Ejection

+* Often times, a player can have one or more cards that are known duplicates / trash.
+They will discard them it without being told anything further.
+* If a clue is given that ONLY touches cards that are already known trash, then it must have some other purpose - it should signal an *Ejection* on the very next player.

+#### Double Play Ejection

+* If a player knows that a card in their hand is playable, and then they recieve ANOTHER clue on that card, it is usually a *Stop Clue*, which means that the card is actually bad and they should discard it instead of playing it.
+* However, if this happens on a good card, the other players can see that the clue must have some other purpose - it should signal an *Ejection* on the very next player.

 <br />